CommanderWill/testbot/README.md

 There is a chance that I rewrite it completely at a later point, but it is unlikely

 ## Credit
-I had help from a from @edwardkopp to get stuff working and they let me know that my code wasnt great when I was first writing it and told me to learn OOP
+I had help from a from @edwardkopp to get stuff working and they told me I should learn OOP

 I used the discord.net documentation and stack overflow to learn how to do a range of stuff in the project